-This Environmental, Social and Governance (ESG) Report (the "ESG Report") covered the financial year from 1st April 2020 to 31st March 2021 (the "year") and is prepared in accordance with the ESG Reporting Guide (the "ESG Guide") set out in Appendix 27 to the Listing Rules.
+This Environmental, Social and Governance (ESG) Report covered the financial year from 1st April 2021 to 31st March 2022 (the "year") and is prepared in accordance with the ESG Reporting Guide (the "ESG Guide") set out in Appendix 27 to the Listing Rules.
 The reporting scope focuses on the group's property development and property management activities in Hong Kong, which are the group's main operations.
-Information relating to the group's corporate governance practices are disclosed separately in Corporate Governance Report on pages 13 to 22.
+Information relating to the group's corporate governance practices are disclosed separately in Corporate Governance Report on pages 13 to 23.